Chapter 7: That’s All Right (Mama)

 Some, in the music world, would later make a case That’s Alright (Mama) was the first Rock ‘n’ Roll record.

 Momma was constantly reminding me not to hang out with the wrong crowd.
 And that included the son of Bro.
 McLeod, Johnny, who was known to hang out at the pool hall in Amory.
 It was off-limits, considered a sin by our church and others, as gambling might be going on.
-Playing cards and dancing was also prohibited by our church and Momma had a rule about playing with toy guns, she didn’t allow it because kids pretended to shoot each other with them.

 I asked Bro.
 McLeod for his blessing as working on Sunday would rule out my attendance at church.
 If this was something I really wanted as a career, he said he was fine with it, and besides, I was airing religious programs on Sunday.

-One of the Sunday morning features on WAMY was an African-American singing group, “The Spiritual Mourning Doves,” a gospel quartet.
-They had a 15-minute show at 9 a. m.
-Typically, they paid the $5.00 fee with three or four crumbled-up one-dollar bills and the rest in coins.
+Typically, they paid the $5.00 fee with crumbled-up one-dollar bills and coins.
 They were amazing singers and harmonizers.
-They did not stop when their time was up, so I usually kept them on-air for a couple of extra minutes, then slowly faded-out their music.
+They did not stop when their time was up, so I usually kept them on-air for a couple of extra minutes, then slowly faded out their music.

 The Blackwood Brothers came to Amory for a show, and I was assigned to do a remote for WAMY.
-The brothers were a quartet who sang religious songs and were very popular throughout the South.
+The brothers were a quartet who sang gospel songs and were very popular throughout the South.
+As a young Christian boy, meeting and interviewing the brothers was an unexpected honor.

 Elvis had seen them perform at the First Assembly of God church in Memphis.
-As a young Christian boy, meeting and interviewing the brothers was an unexpected honor.
 The Blackwood Bros. would sing backup on two gospel albums recorded by Elvis.

 I was never late for work or failed to get the transmitter on the air, and the manager actually complimented my performance as a DJ.
-He even said, I had a radio voice.
+He even said I had a radio voice.
 That was before, one day, trying hard to sound like a big-time DJ, I called Amory the windy city just like Larry LuJack on WLS referred to Chicago.

-In order for them to go on-air at the appointed time, I inserted a cable that allowed them to hear the WAMY broadcast on a speaker at the church.
+For them to go on-air at the appointed time, I inserted a cable that allowed them to hear the WAMY broadcast on a speaker at the church.
 This Sunday morning was no different, and their service began as usual.

-I knew my fortunes had changed when I got a date with pretty Eunice Melcher who was going semi-steady with the biggest jock in our high school, Woddie Gregory.
-We went to WAMY’s Christmas party at our sister station in West Point.
-It was the most fun we’d had on a date, thus far.
-I mostly shunned the girls at Hatley.
-I was dating girls from other and larger schools.
-Take that, Brenda Nell.
+I knew my fortunes had changed when I got a date with pretty Eunice Melcher.
+She was going semi-steady with the biggest jock in our high school, Woddie Gregory.

 I was elected President of the Student Body (about 300 members) at Hatley High School, beating Jimmy Lynn, a popular and studious student with the last name of Carter.
-I was even appreciated more at Hatley Missionary Baptist Church.
-Bro.
-McLeod remembered me in his prayers, asking that my work be blessed.
-Could it get any better?

 Student Body President